ibm-cloud-docs/CDN/known-limitations.md

 {: #known-limitations}

 The following limitations apply to the CDN service for the Akamai Vendor:
-* Purge of directory-level content or multiple files currently is not supported.
+* Purge contents of directory-level and domain-level is not supported.
 * There's a limit of 75 as the total number of Origins per CDN.
 * HTTPS with DV SAN certificate is available only for new CDNs.
 * Hotlink Protection does not support `refererValues` URL match terms in which the character set in front of the first `.` character contains the grouping of characters `://`, for example `http://www.example.com` or `www.example.com http://www.example.com`